-The licensee shall conduct and prepare a written hazard analysis to identify and evaluate known or reasonably foreseeable hazards to the consumer for each type of cannabis product produced at the manufacturing premises in order to determine whether there exist any hazards requiring a preventive control.
+The licensee shall conduct and prepare a written hazard analysis to identify and evaluate known or reasonably foreseeable hazards that could affect cannabis product quality for each type of cannabis product produced at the manufacturing premises.
+The hazard analysis shall be used to determine whether there are any hazards requiring a preventive control in order to assure that cannabis products are not adulterated or misbranded.
 The hazard analysis shall include:

-(a) The identification of potential hazards, including:
+(a) The identification of reasonably forseeable hazards, including: